 My least favorite part of race mornings is killing time once I’m actually in the starting chute.

-I’m not a fan of the whole starting line, hurry-up-and-wait, killing time thing, but up until the time we are actually lined up, corralled and penned in, I can at least wander around.
+I’m not a fan of the whole starting line, hurry-up-and-wait, killing time thing, but up until the moment we are actually lined up, corralled and penned in, I can at least wander around.

-Once I’m actually in the starting chute, not only am I having to (still) kill time, but I also feel pent in and my people claustrophobia kicks in (I don’t mind small spaces, but I get tense if the small space is created because of a mass of humanity).
+Once I’m actually in the starting chute, not only am I having to (still) kill time, but I also feel penned in and my people claustrophobia kicks in (I don’t mind small spaces, but I get tense if the small space is created because of a mass of humanity).

 I often spend those last 10 minutes vaguely annoyed by having to listen to other runner’s small talk, and getting a bit nauseous at the stench of Bengay (side note: it thankfully seems like slathering on of Bengay is becoming less common – yeah!)